yadenis/DCO-Post-Validator/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fixed compatibility with Advanced Custom Fields validation
+* Fixed compatibility with Advanced Custom Fields validation (thanks @nd62 for the report)

 = 1.0.0 =
 * Initial Release